leonlinsx/minimal-mistakes/_posts/2020-03-04-pace-layer.md

       }
 </style>

+**Takeaway**

+The pace layer framework can be used to model civilisations, with each layer moving at its own speed and causing change in others.

+**House and civilisations**

 Imagine a building.
 Perhaps the office you work in, or the house you live in.
 What parts of that building change over time?
 How quickly do they change?

 <div class="iframe-container-4x3">